How to use App Connect with HTTP

 Use templates to quickly create flows for HTTP

 Learn how to use App Connect templates to quickly create flows that complete actions on HTTP.
-For example, open the Templates gallery, and then search for HTTP.
+For example, go to the Discover page and search for HTTP.